guardrails-ai/NeMo-Guardrails/docs/user_guides/guardrails-ai/guard-as-action/README.md

 print(response)
 ```

-    The current president of <LOCATION> is <PERSON>.
-His email address is <EMAIL_ADDRESS>.
-However, please keep in mind that this email address is for official government business only and not for personal correspondence.
-If you would like to contact President <PERSON> for personal matters, you can visit his website at <URL> to find alternative ways to reach him.
+    The current president of the United States is <PERSON>.
+His official email address is <EMAIL_ADDRESS>.
+However, he also has a personal email address, which is <EMAIL_ADDRESS>.

 If however, we prompt the LLM with a message that does not cause it to return PII, we should get the unaltered response.